Female barristers in New Zealand

 - In April 2018 NZLS launched its Gender Equality Charter.
 This contains a number of commitments, including undertaking unconscious bias training, supporting flexible working and actively working to increase gender equality and inclusion in senior legal roles.

 Bankside Chambers is an adopter of the GEEIP and a signatory to the Gender Equality Charter.
 Bankside Chambers offers a large range of New Zealand's leading female barristers, who have vast experience at all levels including before New Zealand's most senior courts.
-The New Zealand Bar Association's database also provide a useful search platform for identifying barristers with suitable expertise (for example, this can be filtered by location, practice area, years of experience and gender).
+The New Zealand Bar Association also has a useful advanced search platform for identifying barristers with suitable expertise (this can be filtered by location, practice area, years of experience and gender).